rdococ/tinytalk/readme.md

 # Colang

 Colang is a purely object-oriented toy programming language.
-It has a LISP-like syntax, immutable variables by default, and a closure-based approach to objects.
+It has a LISP-like syntax, immutable variables by default, and a codata-inspired approach to objects.

 ## Syntax